Let’s Build a Reactive UI Framework – Part 1: Data Flow

 But as you build with it, you’ll quickly realize that it still leaves

-a lot to be desired: it’s not easy to combine Atom
+a lot to be desired: it’s not easy to combine Atoms into nested

 structures, for example.
-It’s a bit clunky to work with Atom
+It’s a bit clunky to work with Atoms whose

 values are lists, for another.